 With this in mind, productions on Backstage can cast for both paid and unpaid roles.
 Above all, Backstage requires productions to be honest and realistic about the rates they'll be able to pay (or not pay) and all other pertinent aspects and requirements of the project and roles, so that the talent will have a complete understanding of the situation prior to deciding whether or not to apply to a project.

-Likewise, the productions posting on Backstage must agree that all unpaid and deferred-pay-only opportunities may be tagged with Backstage's general "Not Paid" label (i.e., In these cases the production should choose "No pay" or "Deferred Pay" (aka "Depends on project outcome" or "Profit share") as the answer to the question "Will you be paying talent?" on Backstage's job-posting form, as appropriate, and the specific label chosen appear within the Compensation Details section of the job listing; however for the purposes of general top-line labeling Backstage may group all "No" and "Deferred Pay" projects together under a general "Not Paid" heading since no upfront pay is guaranteed).
+Likewise, productions posting on Backstage's sites must agree that all unpaid and deferred-pay-only opportunities may be tagged with Backstage's general "Not Paid" label. i.e., In these cases the production should choose "No pay" or "Deferred Pay" (aka "Depends on project outcome" or "Profit share") as the answer to the question "Will you be paying talent?" on the job-posting form, as appropriate, and the specific label chosen will appear within the Compensation Details section of the job listing; however for the purposes of general top-line labeling Backstage may group all "No" and "Deferred Pay" projects together under a general "Not Paid" heading since no upfront pay is guaranteed.
 This allows for easy identification and filtering of the productions by the talent.
 Likewise, barter-only projects (aka "contra" or "gifting" collaborations in which the talent receives a free product but no guaranteed monetary compensation) should be marked as "No Pay."
-While projects marked as paying a "Stipend" must be paying at least some guaranteed, non-deferred amount above $0.
-And projects marked as paying "Professional Pay" must be paying at least at or above a legal minimum wage.
-Note: Any additional deferred/future pay or other compensation benefits may also be spelled out in the listing's "Compensation" description field, to further clarify the situation for the talent.
+While projects using wording such as "Stipend" must be paying at least some guaranteed, non-deferred amount above $0.
+And projects using phrases such as "Professional Pay" must be paying at least at or above a legal minimum wage.
+Note: Any additional deferred/future pay, profit sharing, commissions, gifts, or other compensation or contractual benefits or obligations should also be spelled out in the listing's "Compensation" description field, to further clarify the situation for the talent.

 Productions must also agree that most unpaid, deferred-pay, low-pay (pay below minimum wage), "expenses only," and stipend-based opportunities may fall under a status of "volunteering" and/or "collaboration" and may be restricted from mandating certain work hours, duties, or contractual obligations that would be involved in an actual job opportunity.